jonahwilliams/signal_concept/README.md

 ```

 New signals can be dervied from existing ones using computeN functions.
 Any time the
-value of one of the signal changes, the function will be reevaulated.
+value of one of the signal changes the function will be reevaulated.

 ```dart
 var refOne = new SignalRef(value: 3);